chandler767/Eight-Queens-Puzzle-Solver/README.md

 # Eight Queens Puzzle Solver
 This application finds a solution to the [Eight Queens Puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+It won't work in all situations.

 # Instructions
 - To build: Install golang and then run the makefile.